pond/dnd/party_riglan/campaign_6/playlists/part_4.md

 * (Genshin) Fontaine: The Palace
 * (Genshin Shimmering Voyage Vol 3) Unrequited Yearning: "This Is The Crisis of My Rule, Isn't It?"
 * (Earthsea) Losing The Way - The Hunted: The Road To Cormanthor - Sir Isteval's Tales Of War
-* (Battlestar Galactica Season 3) Admiral And Commander: Assistance At Arabel (Isteval's Theme)
+* (Battlestar Galactica Season 3) Admiral And Commander: Assistance At Arabel (Knights Of Samilar Theme)
-* (Genshin) Expectation For Exploration: A Potentially Dangerous Portal (Parting Ways)
+* (Genshin) Expectation For Exploration: Parting Ways For A Potentially Dangerous Portal

 ### Epilogue